 One of the upsides of the Great Wallís location so close to Beijing is that you can still visit even if itís not the main element of your China trip.
-This is not without downsides though; the most visited section close to Beijing Ė Badaling Ė is always busy with tourists and has the souvenir sellers and fast-food outlets to support this.
-Itís well worth heading further off the beaten track if you have time.
+This is not without downsides though; the most visited section close to Beijing Ė Badaling Ė is always besieged by tourist hordes and has the souvenir sellers and fast-food outlets to support this.
+Itís well worth heading further off-the-beaten-track.

 Wild and unaltered, the Gubeikou section of Chinaís Great Wall stretches for about 20km and is marked by 143 beacon towers; an historical nod to its great military significance.
 Unlike other, more crowded sections of the Wall, Gubeikou hasnít been restored and its distinctive blend of irregular rocky surfaces, steep steps, and centuries-old pass gates make it a hotspot for hardy hikers.